rgglez/gofiber-roles-middleware/README.md

 ## Notes

 * This middleware **does not verify the signature of the token**.
 It assumes that your program does that verification with some other middleware.
 * The middleware was written with [Zitadel](https://zitadel.io) in mind.
 You might need to make some adjustments so it works with other claims structure.
+The token is assumed to be encoded with Base64 and just signed, not encrypted.

 ## Example